Huge crowd attends municipal center work session in Oscoda

 “Anyone driving through town would see this as the center part of town, and it would give Oscoda an identity,” she added, of highlighting the Paul Bunyan statue.

-“My vision is not to see land that is vacant most of the summer, and covered with snow from November to who knows when,” she said but, rather, to see Paul Bunyan welcome those who would be able to walk or ride bikes to the library and community center, and also do some shopping at the same time.
+“My vision is not to see land that is vacant most of the summer, and covered with snow from November to who knows when,” she said, but rather to see Paul Bunyan welcome those who would be able to walk or ride their bikes to the library and community center, and also do some shopping at the same time.

 “Change isn’t always easy, but I look forward to a brighter future for Oscoda and the families who live here,” she said, also noting that repairs to outdated buildings have only be serving as a band-aid fix.
 “Whatever the final decision is, I only wish the best for Oscoda.”